mini-maxit/worker/README.md

 {
   "type": "task",
   "message_id": "adsa",
-  "has_result": true,
+  "ok": true,
   "payload": {
-    "StatusCode": 5, // InternalError
+    "status_code": 5, // InternalError
-    "Message": "mkdir /some/path/to/directory: no such file or directory", // For example "TestResults": [] // Might not be empty depending on when the error occurred }
+    "message": "mkdir /some/path/to/directory: no such file or directory", // For example "test_results": [] // Might not be empty depending on when the error occurred }
 }
 ```